CCP 874.316

 Partition of Real Property Act – California – The Ultimate Guide

 What is the Partition of Real Property Act in California?
 The Partition of Real Property Act is a new bill that went into effect on January 1, 2023, which replaces the Uniform Partition of Heirs Property Act.
-The law gives defendants an opportunity to buy the property at an appraised value as supervised by the … Read More
+The law gives parties to a partition an opportunity to buy the property at an appraised value as … Read More

 Code of Civil Procedure 874.312 CCP - Definitions (Partition of Real Property Act)